 "A huge component of the process of making art is the making of meaning – taking stimuli, sorting it, reconstructing it and communicating it."

-Draw Your Words is a series of sixteen (16) hand-lettering tutorials and resources with an array of drawing and writing exercises to challenge you to think about how you "shape" or draw your words.
+Draw Your Words is a series of hand-lettering tutorials + resources with an array of drawing + writing exercises to challenge you to think about how you visualize, shape + draw words.

 The Purple Page.
 An art journal page where words are a focal point.
 Working here with acrylics, Neocolors, found papers, gelatin prints, paper washi tape, and hand-lettering in an altered children's book.

 Alphabet Journal Flip-Thru: You can make a journal for anything you wish.
 This is my "alphabet journal" where where I play around with hand-lettering and devise new ideas.